scottish-solitary-waves/scottish-solitary-waves.github.io/_pages/thank-you.md

 ##### Next steps:
 If you included a photo or video, I will check to make sure they include solitary waves and are free of any personally identifiable information.
 Then, I will include the data in the open source map, this webpage and repository.

-If you would like to get in touch with me, please visit this page